saikumarpujariBT/vscode-containers/CONTRIBUTING.md

-# Contributing to Docker extension for VS Code
+# Contributing to Container Tools extension for VS Code

-Welcome, and thank you for your interest in contributing to Docker extension for VS Code!.
+Welcome, and thank you for your interest in contributing to Container Tools extension for VS Code!.
 There are several of ways you can contribute to this extension.

 ## Ideas, feature requests, and bugs
 We are open to all ideas and we want to get rid of bugs!
 Use the Issues section to either report a new issue, provide your ideas or contribute to existing threads.